zulamit/zwallet/docs/getting-started/account-summary.md

 ### Notes

-- Diversified (or snap addresses) show for a few seconds.
+- Diversified (or snap addresses) show up for a few seconds.
 Then the account reverts to the primary address.
-They can be still used afterward
+They can still be used afterward
 - If the device is tilted forward, the page switches to "Receive Mode"
-- You can choose the Fiat currency in the settings page
+- You can choose the Fiat currency on the settings page

 ## Receive Mode